peteash10/art.peteashton.com/_posts/2015-04-19-watchmen-brightness.md

 ![](/assets/images/watchmen-by-brightness-6.jpg)

-See also [the Watchmen panels sorted by the t-SNE algorithm](https://www.flickr.com/photos/peteashton/48561453406/) ([more info](https://art.peteashton.com/tsne/)) which looks for similarities.
+See also [the Watchmen panels sorted by the t-SNE algorithm](https://www.flickr.com/photos/peteashton/48561453406/) ([more info](https://art.peteashton.com/tsne/)) which looks for visual similarities.
 I really should make a readable version of this too.